 The earliest recommended age for a rhinoplasty is in the mid-teenage years when the nose is fully developed.
 If your facial features have finished growing and developing, you can receive cosmetic surgery to change the shape of your nose.
 If treatment is sought before this time, results of your procedure can change.
 Patients see best results if they are non-smokers who are in overall good health and who have the right expectations for surgery.

-Candidates understand that they won’t achieve aparticular celebrity’s nose or a stereotypically small, button nose.
-Treatment is indented to provide a nose shape that beautifully matches the rest of your facial features, as opposed to having a nose that stands out for being the wrong size and shape.
+Candidates understand that they won’t achieve a particular celebrity’s nose or a stereotypical small, button nose.
+Treatment is intended to provide a nose shape that beautifully matches the rest of your facial features, as opposed to having a nose that stands out for being the wrong size.